acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - `/basketball/detections` - Basketball detection results (x, y, w, h, confidence)
 - `/basketball/visualization` - Visualization markers for RViz
 - `/robot/cmd_vel` - Velocity commands for robot movement

+**Why this matters for basketball detection**: ROS integration allows our detection system to be easily incorporated into different robot platforms and combined with other ROS-based systems.
+The transformation tree ensures accurate spatial reasoning regardless of camera placement or robot movement.

 ## 9. Dataset Preparation and Training